coderaiser/estree-to-babel/README.md

 - `ImportDeclaration` has `assertions`;
 - etc...

-Also [typescript-estree](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/typescript-estree) has differences with `@babel/parser`:
+Also `@babel/parser` has differences with [typescript-estree](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/typescript-estree):

-- `TSClassImplements` used instead of `TSExpressionWithTypeArguments`
+- `TSExpressionWithTypeArguments` instead of `TSClassImplements`;
 - `ClassPrivateProperty` instead of `PropertyDefinition` when `key.type=PrivateName`;
 - `ClasseProperty` instead of `PropertyDefinition` when `key.type=Identifier`;
 - `PrivateName` instead of `PrivateIdentifier`;